 If a state has only one medical board, then both commissioners must come from that board.
 But if it has two boards -- a medical board and an osteopathic board -- then each board gets one seat.

 The commissioners in May 2020 approved a Strategic Plan with the goal of furthering the Commission's work for the next 3 to 5 years.
-As part of the Strategic Plan, the commissioners initiated a work-in-progress Vision Statement, which they intend to finalize at the November 2020 annual meeting.
-The vision statement is included on the final page of the Strategic Plan.

 The Commission is governed by the terms of the Compact, which provides the authority for the Commission to create bylaws, rules, and policies for self-governance.
 Commissioners must function within the terms and limitations of the Compact and the bylaws, rules, and policies which the Commission approves.

 Governmental agencies and non-governmental organizations may support or promote the Compact because it advances their respective policy agendas.
 The Commission does not necessarily endorse those policy agendas and makes decisions independently of them.